codekashyap/Wind-Turbine-Energy-Prediction-Model/README.md

 - Wind Direction (°): The wind direction at the hub height of the turbine (wind turbines turn to this direction automaticly).

-### Libraries Used: Numpy, Pandas, Matplotlib, Seaborn, LinearRegression and RandomForestRegressor from Sklearn.
+### Libraries Used: Numpy, Pandas, Matplotlib, Seaborn, LinearRegression, RandomForestRegressor XGB Regressor from Sklearn.

-#### In this project, two different models are built to predict the energy generation of wind turbine.
+#### In this project, three different models are built to predict the energy generation of wind turbine.
 The project consisted in different steps.
 First, imported the necessary libraries, then loaded and cleaned the data and prepared it for modelling.
 Then, splitted the data into training and test sets, built the model, and evaluated its performance on the test set using mean squared error and R-squared metrics.
-#### Here, Random Forest Model is reliable and effective model to predict the output with high accuracy in compare with Multiple Linear Regression model.
+#### Here, XGBoost and Random Forest Model is reliable and effective model to predict the output with high accuracy in compare with Multiple Linear Regression model.